HR Record Retention Guidelines for 2025

 According to the Age Discrimination In Employment Act, employers must keep all payroll records for a minimum of three years.
 Employers must also keep any records that explain reasons for wage disparity between employees of the opposite sex, including job evaluations, bargaining agreements, and wage rates for two years.

-The Department of Labor also requires that employers maintain time cards, wage rate tables, job evaluations, and work schedules for at least two years.
+The Department of Labor also requires that employers maintain employee time cards, wage rate tables, job evaluations, and work schedules for at least two years.

 Tax Records